 - 1179 views

 - 0 favorited

 Capt.
 Toney is going to show you the type of fishing rod and reel he prefers for this application and then demonstrate how to fish with live shrimp or fresh, various artificial lures, soft plastics and jigs.
-See how to rig live shrimp, without killing it, to achieve natural movement.
-Mangrove snapper rigs are pretty simple.
+See how to rig live shrimp, without killing it, to achieve the most natural movement.
+His mangrove snapper rigs are pretty simple.
 You can easily use a jig head or add a split shot to a hook.
 See how he does it with step by step demonstrations.

 William will explain what to look for when trying to locate fish in these coastal rivers.
 Strong current is a must.
 Choke points with bottom structure and channel edges are great starting points.
 You will learn expert tactics to target these areas with several types of mangrove snapper bait or artificial lures.
 On of the cool things William also shows you how to use bigger size lures to target bigger snapper.

 Know the mangrove snapper limit in your State.
 If you are fishing in Florida, check with the FWC for size limits, bag limits and other fishing regulations.

 Enjoy this instructional video from In The Spread and never stop learning.
 If you can, fish with Capt.
 William Toney to learn first hand from one of Florida's best fishermen.